-If you want to be optimistic about your body hair, look at it from an evolutionary standpoint: At least we don’t still have as much hair as our primate brethren.
+If you want to be optimistic about your body hair, look at it from an evolutionary standpoint: At least we don’t still have as much hair as our primate brethren and our former neanderthal neighbors.
 If we did and we still had our current obsession with being mostly hairless, we’d all have some serious, full-body razor burn.
 Or our hair removal technology would be way more advanced.
 In any case, we have relatively little hair that we’re trying to deal with compared to most of the animal kingdom, but many people still consider it to be too much.
 When you’re deciding how to go about ridding your body parts of their fur, some good things to consider are the amount of skin you’re trying to cover, how long you want it to be gone for, and how much money you want to spend.
 Oh, and how high your pain tolerance is because some of these methods aren’t for the faint of heart.
 Or stomach.

 Body Hair Articles

 Shaving is cheap and painless.
 If you don’t get carried away and shave off some of skin, all you need is a good razor, water, and some shaving cream, and you can go to town.
 This method is good for either large or small areas that you’re trying to clear, but easiest on flat areas like legs or underarms.
 You can shave areas like your face and bikini line, but just be extra careful to not cut that sensitive skin.
 Shaving keeps you smooth between one day and several days, depending on speed of hair regrowth.